 Chautauqua Hospice & Palliative Care is here to help families in our community learn more about advanced care planning and the importance of it.
 If you have questions or would like assistance in formalizing your advance directives, please call us to schedule an appointment.

-National Hospice and Palliative Care Organization – offers downloadable advance directives for every state.
+National Hospice & Palliative Care Organization – NHPCO offers downloadable documents for all 50 states.

 National Institute of Health – Comprehensive advance care planning information.